rmtsoa/ont_tutorial_pinfish/Static/TutorialPreamble.md

 # Introduction

-cDNA and direct-RNA sequencing enable the preparation of full-length sequence transcripts from a sample.
+cDNA and direct-RNA sequencing enable the preparation of full-length sequence transcripts from purified mRNA samples.
 Collections of cDNA sequences may be used for either differential gene expression analyses or for the characterisation and annotation of genes and their isoforms.
 In this tutorial we will look at a workflow that uses full-length cDNA sequence reads to discover genes and annotate their isoforms.

 [Oxford Nanopore Technologies](https://nanoporetech.com) provides a number of [sequencing solutions](https://nanoporetech.com/rna) to allow users to generate a "snapshot" of gene expression.
 This can be achieved by both sequencing the mRNA [directly](https://store.nanoporetech.com/catalog/product/view/id/167/s/direct-rna-sequencing-kit/category/28/), or via a complementary DNA ([cDNA](https://store.nanoporetech.com/catalog/product/view/id/177/s/cdna-pcr/category/28/)) proxy.
 In contrast to short read sequencing technologies, entire mRNA transcripts can be captured as single reads.

 The Oxford Nanopore Technologies protocols for preparing sequencing libraries from cDNA utilise oligonucleotide adapters.
 Different adapters are ligated to the 5' and 3' end of the cDNA molecule.
 The presence of both adapter sequences can be used to flag a probable full-length cDNA sequence and can be used to orientate the cDNA molecules relative to the native mRNA.
-These aspects of the library preparation are exploited by the [**`pychopper`**](https://github.com/nanoporetech/pychopper) software to filter for full-length sequences.
+These aspects of the library preparation are exploited by the [**`pychopper`**](https://github.com/nanoporetech/pychopper) software to identify likely full-length sequences.

 These full-length transcript sequences can be mapped to a reference genome using a spliced alignment strategy.
 A transcribed cDNA sequence will map to a gene's exons.
 Genes can be found by filtering the mapping alignments for genomic regions with sufficient sequence depth-of-coverage.
 The differences in mapping coordinates at a single gene locus can be used to identify different gene isoforms. [**`Pinfish`**](https://github.com/nanoporetech/pinfish) implements such an approach to transcript discovery.

 This tutorial demonstrates a workflow for the *de novo* annotation and characterisation of genes and their isoforms from cDNA sequence libraries.
 This utilises the **`pychopper`** and **`pinfish`** software.
 Additional steps are included using the **`IGV`** genome browser to visualise the gene annotations and the **`GffCompare`** software is used to select for known and potentially novel transcripts.

 A pre-prepared dataset is distributed with the tutorial.
 The fastq format data is from a PCR-based cDNA sequencing experiment.
-Using the Oxford Nanopore Technologies PCR cDNA kit (PCS-109), 1 ng of poly A+ Drosophila melanogaster mRNA ([Drosophila melanogaster, Adult Poly A+ RNA, Clontech](https://www.takarabio.com/products/cdna-synthesis/purified-total-rna-and-mrna/poly-a-rna-miscellaneous-species)) was reverse transcribed according to the PCS-109 protocol. cDNA molecules were amplified using 14 cycles of PCR and sequenced on a FLO-MIN106D flowcell for 24 hours.
-The base-called and QC passing sequence reads were mapped to the Drosophila genome (Drosophila_melanogaster.BDGP6 release 95) using *Minimap 2*.
+Using the Oxford Nanopore Technologies PCR cDNA kit (PCS-109), 1 ng of poly A+ *Drosophila melanogaster* mRNA ([*Drosophila melanogaster*, Adult Poly A+ RNA, Clontech](https://www.takarabio.com/products/cdna-synthesis/purified-total-rna-and-mrna/poly-a-rna-miscellaneous-species)) was reverse transcribed according to the PCS-109 protocol. cDNA molecules were amplified using 14 cycles of PCR and sequenced on a FLO-MIN106D flowcell for 24 hours.
+The base-called and QC passing sequence reads were mapped to the Drosophila genome (Drosophila_melanogaster.BDGP6 release 95) using *minimap 2*.
 Reads mapping to chromosome 4 were selected and the largest clusters identified by the **`Pinfish`** analysis were downsampled to *500* members.
 This example dataset is a synthetic reduced dataset that will map mainly to chromosome 4.
 This dataset is sufficient for a demonstration of this workflow in a reasonable time on a standard computer.

 The goals included for this tutorial include:

 * To introduce a literate framework for analysing Oxford Nanopore cDNA data prepared using MinION, GridION or PromethION flowcells
-* To utilise best data management practices
+* To utilise best data-management practices
 * To provide basic cDNA sequence QC metrics enabling the review and consideration of the starting experimental data
 * To use the **`pychopper`** software to select full-length transcripts
 * To use the **`pinfish`** software to annotate genes and their isoforms
-* To visualise genes and their isoforms using **`IGV`*
+* To visualise genes and their isoforms using **`IGV`**
 * To use the **`GffCompare`** software to select for known and novel isoforms from the gene annotation